Founded | Founded c. 1958 in or near Bridgeport |

 In the year 1973, Richard “King Cobra” Medina was running his own section at Campbell and Potomac.
 Soon these Cobras spread to Haddon and Washtenaw.
 Then eventually Division and Maplewood down to Maplewood and Potomac as Division and Maplewood became the headquarters.

-The main reason for the war with the Insane Unknowns was the creation of the “Insane” concepts that King Cobra created in 1975 two years after he opened territory in East Humboldt Park/Wicker Park area.
+The main reason for the war with the Insane Unknowns was the creation of the “Insane” concepts that King Cobra created in 1973 after he opened territory in East Humboldt Park/Wicker Park area.
 He called these new Cobras the “Renegade Cobras” when he opened this turf in 1973.
-In 1975 Medina created the “Insane” moniker and developed those concepts in the early years.
-1975 was also the year Medina developed the black and green colors which became the permanent colors for the whole nation eventually.
+In 1973 Medina created the “Insane” moniker and developed those concepts in the early years.
+1973 was also the year Medina developed the black and green colors which became the permanent colors for the whole nation eventually later on.
 A short time later the Unknowns became known as the “Insane Unknowns” and this infuriated Medina.
 He demanded the IUKs drop the Insane from their name, but they refused and that is what started this war between the two.

 In 1976 Richard “King Cobra” Medina took over control of all the Spanish Cobras at age 17.
 Richard immediately reached out to the Latin Disciples street gang because he knew the Disciples were having a major problem with the “U.F.O” (United Five Organization) which was the alliance of white power gangs the C-Notes, Gaylords, Taylor Jousters, Chi West, and PVPs or PVRs that had been going on since 1973 and was growing stronger.
 There was also the Latin Kings that were really large in size and trying to take over everything.
 This new unity became known as the “Young Latino Organization” or “YLO.”

-It was during this “Capone era” during King Cobra’s rule that Spanish Cobras expanded further as they now landed in West Humboldt Park in 1976 at Ridgeway and Thomas and Springfield and Hirsch.
+It was during this “Capone era” during King Cobra’s time that Spanish Cobras expanded further as they now landed in West Humboldt Park in 1976 at Ridgeway and Thomas and Springfield and Hirsch.
 Back to East Humboldt Park, a new section opened at Fairfield and Lemoyne and Evergreen and Washtenaw.
 The Evergreen Hustlers were at Evergreen and Washtenaw and flipped to Cobras at this later part of the 1970s.
+1976 is when Spanish Cobras became “Insane Spanish Cobras” and adopted black and green colors for the whole nation and not just for King Cobra’s section.

 In 1978 YLO opened its doors to the Imperial Gangsters and Latin Eagles to create the “United Latino Organization” or “ULO.”